imshubsoni/Front-End-Project/README.md

 # Front-End-Project
-This is only implemented using HTML and CSS.
+This is only implemented using HTML and CSS and SCSS.
+Find the project uploaded on netlify here - https://www.imshub18.netlify.app/